mqtt-tools/mqttshark/README.md

 mqttshark will run tshark, the terminal network packet capture tool, and attempt to pretty print any MQTT messages received.

-It is still a long way from being complete, but is nevertheless useful right now.
+It can decode MQTT packets tunnelled over WebSockets, and can decode TLS packets when pre-keys are available.

-It requires at least Python 3.6, and possibly something more recent than that.
+mqttshark requires at least Python 3.6, and possibly something more recent than that.
 It also requires tshark to be installed.

 ## Usage